These are questions that are often asked about the grant round process and ongoing obligations after the grant award has been made.

 Q. How much money is available under each program?

 A. The total amount awarded under each program varies year to year, as does the maximum grant award offered to each community.
-The maximum grant award for LAND and PARC grants in FY2014 is $400,000.
-The maximum grant award for Conservation Partnership is $85,000 in FY2014.
-For the FY2013 LWCF grant round, the maximum is $250,000.
+The maximum grant award for LAND and PARC grants in FY2016 was $400,000.
+The maximum grant award for Conservation Partnership was $85,000 in FY2016.
+For the FY2016 LWCF grant round, the maximum was $250,000.

 Q. We've already purchased our land, can we still be reimbursed?